 Villager and Rabbit Peaks - Peak #28 - Steep Desert Ridge with a View

 This was my first peak summiting with a group (Gut Check Fitness with Joe Decker) and the first overnight trip, as well.
-I have been wanting to do this hike for a long time, since the epic scope of it seems unlike any other hike in San Diego.
-Although I summited two peaks on this trip, only Villager Peak counts, since Rabbit Peak is in Riverside County.
-Both peaks, however, are on the Hundred Peaks Section of the Angeles Sierra Club.
+I had been wanting to do this hike for a long time, since the epic scope of it seemed unlike any other hike in San Diego.
+Although I summited two peaks on this trip, only Villager Peak counts as a San Diego Peak, since Rabbit Peak is in Riverside County.
+Both peaks, however, are on the Hundred Peaks Section of the Los Angeles Chapter of the Sierra Club.

 Unless you camp the night before in Anza-Borrego Desert State Park, which we didn't, you are bound to get a somewhat late start on the trail, since the trail head is nearly two hours from almost anywhere in San Diego.
 We strapped our packs on and immediately headed across the desert floor to the ridge that rose up in front of us, like a ramp into the mountains.

 It was pretty warm for a late January morning, so I begun to wonder if I was wearing too much, specifically my Ex Officio Borocade Pant, which seemed like it might be a little thick.
 However, after people started getting punctured by cacti and the temperature plummeted as we gained elevation, I realized that the pants were a good choice.

 The first mile was pretty flat and it was pretty evident which ridgeline led up into the sky.
 We were immediately welcomed by various cacti, including cholla, ocotillo, prickly pear, and barrel cacti.
 The trail was hard to see, and from time to time I found myself struggling to get back on it.
 Several members of the group stopped for an early lunch, but since the pack felt pretty heavy and I wasn't quite hungry yet, I decided to press on.